joergen7/erlang-red/README.md

 - [Elixir helper library](https://github.com/gorenje/erlang-red-elixir-helpers) allows Elixir code to be also part of Erlang-RED.
 Erlang-RED is not intended to be a *pure* Erlang project, it is intended to be a *pure* BEAM project.
 Anything that compiles down to the BEAM VM, why not include it?

+- [Supervisor nodes](https://github.com/gorenje/erlang-red-supervisor-node) and other Erlang behaviours as Node-RED nodes.
+Node package includes `gen_statem` and `gen_event` as nodes that can be used with Erlang-Red flows.
+These nodes can also be installed into Node-RED but there they do nothing.

 FAQs
 ---